luislobo/filename-temp-track/README.md

 ### track(filename, cleanupTimeout, inDirectory)
 Tracks a filename, under a temporary folder, and deletes it after an hour, by default.
 - `filename`: string with the file name.
-If inDirectory is false, this is the full path of the file to track
+If inDirectory is false, this is the full path of the file to track.
+  It can also be an object with all the same properties as the method signature (see second example below)
 - `cleanuptimeout`: number in ms after which to delete the file
-- `filename`: boolean (default true)
+- `inDirectory`: boolean (default true)
 - Returns a Promise with the full path name, including the base temporary directory.
-- filename can be an object with all the same properties as the method signature.

-Example:
+Example 1:
 ```javascript
 // Tracks for a filename, using the default timeout of an hour
 ft.track('filename.xls')
   .then(function(pathName){ // pathName should be /tmp/sometemp/filename.xls});
 ```

-Example:
+Example 2:
 ```javascript
 // Tracks for a filename, using a custom timeout of a minute
 ft.track({filename: 'filename.xls', cleanupTimeout: 1000 * 60})